Travel Guide to Kjölur route F35 in Iceland

 Hveravellir Hot Spring

-Whether you plan to visit Hveravellir to go hiking around the lava fields and mountains or looking to relax with the views of Langjökull, then Hveravellir is the place to visit.
+Whether you plan to visit Hveravellir to go hiking around the lava fields and mountains or look to relax with the views of Langjökull, then Hveravellir is the place to visit.
 Hveravellir nature reserve has hot springs that you can go to and relax in a natural pool in the middle of Iceland’s highlands.
 Just make sure to bring with you swimming clothes and a towel.

 The camping ground in Hveravellir includes all necessary facilities needed including toilets.
 The price to camp in Hveravellir is around 1900 ISK.
 It is a great place to stop on your camping car in Iceland.
 If you would like to stay in a lodge at Hveravellir it is also a possibility.
 Hveravellir mountain lodge is available but you need to book a room in advance.
 So if you want to both relax in Hveravellir hot springs but also do the amazing hiking trails, camping in Hveravellir is a perfect idea.